jesseduffield/lazygit/pkg/integration/README.md

 # Integration Tests

-There's a lot happening in this package so it's worth a proper explanation.

-This package is for integration testing: that is, actually running a real lazygit session and having a robot pretend to be a human user and then making assertions that everything works as expected.
+The pkg/integration pacakge is for integration testing: that is, actually running a real lazygit session and having a robot pretend to be a human user and then making assertions that everything works as expected.

 ## Writing tests